cnti-testcatalog/testsuite/CNF_CONFORMANCE_YML_USAGE.md

-# 2020-04-15 - WIP documenting the cnf-conformance.yml
+# 2020-04-15 - Usage document for the cnf-conformance.yml

 ### What is the cnf-conformance.yml and why is it required?: